aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 * **Does the AWS Transfer server need to be deployed in the same VPC as the Custom IdP solution?**
   No, it can be deployed independently of the VPC the Custom IdP solution uses.

+* **Can I use Password AND Key (multi method) authentication with the Custom IdP solution?**
+  Yes.
+With Password AND Key authentication configured on an AWS Transfer Family server, the public keys listed in the `PublicKeys` attribute of the user record will be used automatically during the key authentication request, then the identity provider module associated will handle the password request.
+For an example of how to populate the `PublicKeys` attribute, see the [Public Key](#public-key) identity provider module reference.

+  Note: Some identity provider modules may be able to support both password and key based authentication, in which case the `public_key_support` attribute will be set to `true` in the `identity_providers` record.
+In this case, the module may not use the `PublicKeys` attribute and retrieve user public keys from another source.

 ## Common issues